Emergence of simple and complex contagion dynamics from weighted belief networks: Discussion and Limitations

 \section{Discussion and Limitations}

-In this paper, we demonstrate that both simple and complex contagion can emerge from a simple model of weighted belief network that is rooted in the fundamental cognitive predisposition to achieve internal coherence.
-The interactions between beliefs, when combined with the propensity to achieve internal coherence, provide resistance to incompatible beliefs, leading to the complex contagion dynamics.
-Our model elucidates how \emph{resistance} may act as the key mechanism that produce the dynamics of complex contagion.
+Here, we demonstrate that both simple and complex contagion can emerge from a simple model of the weighted belief network that is rooted in the fundamental cognitive predisposition to achieve internal coherence.
+The interactions between the existing beliefs of an individual, when combined with the propensity to achieve internal coherence, provide resistance to incompatible beliefs coming from the individual’s social neighborhood.
+Such resistance can be overcome by social reinforcement, leading to complex contagion dynamics.
+Our model elucidates how resistance may act as the key mechanism that produces the dynamics of complex contagion.
+An original contribution of our work is that simple and complex contagion dynamics emerge from our model depending on the context—the network of social interaction and the specific distribution of beliefs across the population.

 The belief system in this work has been operationalized as a network where the nodes are concepts, entities, or notions, and the edges are beliefs.
 In such an operationalization, the nodes of the belief system are free of attributes.
-This differs from some recent work which considered beliefs as nodes and the interdependencies between them as edges.
+This differs from some recent work which considered beliefs as nodes and the interdependencies between them as edges~\cite{galesic2021integrating}.
 In such a case, both nodes and edges have attributes to them.
 Comparing the two operationalizations would be an interesting direction for future research.

 This work considers the simplest form of a system of interacting beliefs (a triad) and does not distinguish between different types of nodes and edges in a belief system.
-It also treats social interactions to be unweighted and undirected and occurring on a static network, with equal rate of interaction across all pairs.
+The structure of the belief triad is static but exploring the effect of dynamical belief networks on contagion dynamics can be an interesting direction for future research.
+It also treats social interactions to be unweighted and undirected and occur on a static network, with an equal rate of interaction across all pairs.
+In addition, an assumption made in Eq.~\ref{eq:update_rule} is that the belief of the focal individual being updated to decrease dissonance is the same as the one being socially influenced by its neighbors.
+In practice, however, an individual might change a different belief, say by, to reduce dissonance in reaction to the incoming belief, say bx, from its social neighbor~\cite{dalege2022using}.
 Incorporating the complexity of human social interactions and examining their implications on large-scale social phenomena will be an interesting direction for future work.
 It will be also fruitful to directly evaluate both the microscopic and macroscopic social dynamics that are predicted by our model.
-Eventually, empirically validated and calibrated models of contagion may facilitate our understanding of how, where, and why misinformation permeates and spreads.